Highlights Of The Program

 CHALLENGES AND OPPORTUNITIES FOR INCORPORATING PCR INTO HIGH-PERFORMING FILM PRODUCTS

-- Considering the advantages and limitations associated with incorporating PCR into high-performing engineered film products
+- Examining the advantages and limitations associated with incorporating PCR into high-performing engineered film products

 - Sharing success stories demonstrating the use of PCR in stretch and shrink film applications